What is certification?

 Does Benetech use Ace by DAISY to certify files?

 Benetech uses “Ace by DAISY” (Accessible Checker of EPUB) to check for very basic accessibility features.
 This tool, built on top of HTML checking technology, checks between 20% to 30% of the EPUB file; the rest of the file must be manually inspected.
-Ace is a free, open-source tool released in early 2018 that is being widely adopted by publishers and conversion vendors.
+Ace is a free, open-source tool that is being widely adopted by publishers and conversion vendors.

 Isn’t Ace by DAISY sufficient to verify that content meets the accessibility requirements that educational institutions are demanding?